mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/upgrade/index.md

 ## dkp upgrade

-Upgrade a specific DKP component running on the cluster
+Upgrade one of [appdeployment, capi-components, kommander]

 ### Options

 ```
-      --config string            Config file to use
-      --context string           The name of the kubeconfig context to use
   -h, --help   help for upgrade
-      --kubeconfig string        Path to the kubeconfig file to use for CLI requests.
-      --request-timeout string   The length of time to wait before giving up on a single server request.
-Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
-A value of zero means don't timeout requests.
 ```

 ### Options inherited from parent commands